pietrograssi-unifi/PDAI1/README.md

-Each branch contains the Solutions to the related Assignments.
+Each branch contains the solutions to the related assignments.